 - Content that exploits children in any way

 - Applications that modify customer’s computers in unexpected or harmful ways, such as malware or viruses

 - Applications that fraudulently attempts to gather sensitive information, such as Steam credentials or financial data (e.g. credit card information)

 - Video content not directly related to a product that has shipped on Steam.

 - Non-interactive 360 VR Videos

 We don't have the tools and processes to handle a lot of non-game software very well, so for now we are focusing on games for Steam Direct.
-If you have non-game software that you wish to bring to Steam, please see Distributing Non-Game Software
+If you have non-game software that you wish to bring to Steam, please submit a developer ticket regarding Distributing Non-Game Software

 After you have completed onboarding, check out the rest of the documentation for information on managing your partner account, exploring the SDK, and setting up your first product on Steam.